wpic/bootstrap.validator.js/README.md

 * data-title: Error description.
 With $(invalids[i]).attr('data-title') you can get it.
 For bootstrap3Validate just put it there you don't need to do anything
 * data-regex: Validation regex.
 You can also put 'email' and 'tel'
 * data-require: required or not
+* data-equals: To check value of 2 field are same or not.
+Just add it to first one.

 # For bootstrap3:
 ###CSS